-- Communication 37 mean there are 37 policies sent from the server-side but there is no response from the client-side.
+- Communication 37 means there are 37 policies sent from the server side but there is no response from the client side.

-- Verify client side log CcmNotificationAgent.log if the configmgr client is in provisioning state.
+- Verify client-side log CcmNotificationAgent.log if the ConfigMgr client is in a provisioning state.

 CRL Checking is Enabled.
 Faild to read 'security Token' from registry.
 CCMGetCertificateContextWrapperEx - function called while in provisioning mode.
 CCMGetCurrentSigningCertificateContext failed when get client certificate context.
 8000ffff

 Fix – Remove SCCM Client from Provisioning Mode

 The following are the two methods that you can try to fix the issue provisioning mode issue.